IETF-OPSAWG-WG/veloce/draft-ietf-opsawg-veloce-yang.md

 Guidance {{!RFC8874}}.
 Integration using third-party hosted repositories MAY be used for experimentation purposes.

-An IETF controlled repository within a Secretariat-maintained organization MUST be created by the WG Chairs following the procedure in Section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} to develop or maintain a YANG Module.
+An IETF controlled repository MUST be created by the WG Chairs following the procedure in Section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} to develop or maintain a YANG Module.
 For a new module, this SHOULD happen when